antohneoTM/cnn-digit-recognizer/README.md

 - There is an included pre-trained CNN model included with the project with an 99.54% accuracy

 - Training a new CNN model can take up to 30 minutes on high end systems.
 Systems with Nvidia graphics cards tend to see higher average performance on PyTorch.
-- After training a new CNN model, the existing model will be replaced with the newly trained model at: `model/digit-recognizer.pth`
+- After training a new CNN model, the existing model will be replaced with the newly trained model at:\
+    `model/digit-recognizer.pth`

 - There are included sample images that are used when selecting `[P]redict` when running `main.py`.
 These include 20 black and white and written digits for each digit.

-- You can add your own images to the folder `sample_images` if you would like.
-Just remember grayscale images work best, digits drawn clearly in the center of the image are best, and 'square' images are ideal.
+- You can add your own images to the folder `sample_images`.
+Remember grayscale images, digits drawn clearly in the center of the image are best, and 'square' images work best.
 - You can add images that don't meet these preferences, but results will vary.
 - The digit `8` has the most varying results as the model tends to mistake `3` and `6` for it fairly often.